abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 The OpenLANE flow requires various open source tools as well as their supporting tools to be installed for the complete Physical design flow.
 Installing this tools one by one is tedious as well as one can get lost in the steps.
 Installation can be done easily using some set of scripts present in following repositories [VSDFlow](https://github.com/kunalg123/vsdflow) (for installing Yosys, OpenSTA, Magic, OpenTimer, netgent, etc)  and [OpenLANE Build Scripts](https://github.com/nickson-jose/openlane_build_script).

 ### Simplified RTL to GDSII Flow

+   The flow starts from the HDL code i.e.RTL model and ends with GDSII file.
+The major implimenation steps are:
+   * Synthesis - During synthesis the HDL design is translated into circuits,  which are made up of components present in the standard cell library.
+The resultant circuit is described in HDL and its referred as gate level netlist which is functional equivalent of RTL code.
+The library building block of cell have regular layouts, cell layout is enclosed by fixed height (rectanglar in shape) whereas the width is variable an is discrete i.e., integer multiple of unit call side width.

+   * Floor Planning - In Floor planning the chip area is being planned which in turn creates a robust Power distribution to power the circuits.
+The die is partitioned into different building blocks or components, also the I?O pads are distributed.
+During macro floor planning macro dimensions, it's pin locations and row definations i.e, rows and routing plan.
+   * Power Planning -

 ### About OpenLANE and Strive Chipsets

 ## Getting familier to open-source EDA tools